 At this point, we’ve determined that open-ear headphones don’t seal off your ear canals.
 While this is universally true, there are plenty of wears to wear the best open ear headphones.
 Bone conduction headphones will sit on your cheekbones.
 Meanwhile, other earbuds will dangle off of your ear.
 Further, many unsealed earbuds will sit in your ears like regular buds.

 Comfort is subjective to a degree, sure.
-We can tell you that any of the options with wing tips will fit better than those without.
+We can tell you that any options with wing tips will fit better than those without.
 What’s more, bone conduction headphones are comfortable as long as you’re not wearing a hat or helmet with them.
-If you want a standard fit, we recommend something like the Nothing Ear Stick or Sony LinkBuds.
+We recommend something like the Nothing Ear Stick or Sony LinkBuds if you want a standard fit.

 What phone do you use, and what features do you want?